emojifier/emojifier/README.md

 ### Usage 😎

-The scripts are available as package for the [Zeek Package Manager](https://github.com/zeek/package-manager) and can be installed using the following command: `zeek-pkg install emojifier`
+The scripts are available as package for the [Zeek Package Manager](https://github.com/zeek/package-manager) and can be installed using the following command: `zkg install emojifier`
-To set your logs on 🔥 make sure the package is loaded: `zeek-pkg load emojifier` To enable the additional emojis including the corresponding policy scripts add `@load emojifier/emojify-policies` to your `local.zeek`.
+To set your logs on 🔥 make sure the package is loaded: `zkg load emojifier` To enable the additional emojis including the corresponding policy scripts add `@load emojifier/emojify-policies` to your `local.zeek`.
 Please note that emojification (utf8 support) is a Zeek-only feature.
 If you haven't already upgraded to Zeek, 👆 is the reason you should do it!